We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Overnight diapers are designed to keep your baby dry for longer periods of time.
-These diapers are built with extra-absorbent materials and leak guards so your little one will be able to last the entire night without a diaper change.
+While they frequently look the same as regular daytime diapers, these diapers are built with extra-absorbent materials and leak guards so your little one will be able to last the entire night without a diaper change.

 As your baby starts to sleep longer (it will happen!), and you don’t need to wake them for feeds, you’ll probably start to notice their diaper no longer can hold all the nighttime pee.